 Also, side effects of prescribed drugs/medication can include restless leg syndrome.
 It is important to be clear of what side effects the prescribed drugs may have on you.

 This condition may take a severe toll on your daily life as well as your physical and mental state.
 The continuous drowsiness, having to pace or move to deal with the pain, and not having enough rest can easily disrupt the quality of life.
-Thus, when to get medical attention is as soon as you notice symptoms.
-When there is still time to turn things around.
+Thus, when to get medical attention is as soon as you notice symptoms when there is still time to turn things around.

 There are no specific tests that can be done to diagnose RSL.
 Therefore, diagnosis is done based on clinical evaluation.
-Tests are done to determine any underlying causes.
+Tests are made to determine any underlying causes.
 By ruling out one by one, either idiopathic or secondary RSL will be diagnosed.
 The treatment plan depends on the diagnosis.

 - The feeling of strange sensations and uncontrollable urge to move